GenericMappingTools/gmt/doc/rst/source/movie.rst

    :width: 500 px
    :align: center

    The six types of movie progress indicators.
-All have default colors and pens (shown) but these can be overridden by the corresponding modifiers (see below).
+All have default sizes, placements, colors and pens (shown) but these can be overridden by the corresponding modifiers (see below).

 The letters a-f select one of the six indicators.
 Indicator a) needs a static [lightgreen] and moving [lightred] *fill* (set via **+G** and **+g**), while indicators b-e all take a static [lightblue, dashed darkred, black, red]